 - 4.7 The BPNP contains a series of land use policies, the successful delivery of which during the plan period will help achieve the community's vision for the parish. - 4.8 It is not the purpose of the BPNP to contain all land use and development planning policy relating to the parish.
-Rather, it contains a series of policies that will be applied by East Hampshire District Council (EHDC), as the local planning authority, alongside the relevant policies of the Development Plan for East Hampshire and of the National Planning Policy Framework to determine planning applications.
-The silence of the BPNP on a policy matter does not therefore mean that the matter is not important in the parish but that the local community is satisfied that it will be addressed by other Development Plan policy. - 4.9 Each policy is numbered and there is a short explanation of the policy intent and its justification, together with an explanation of any assumptions or definition of terms.
+Rather, it contains a series of policies that will be applied by East Hampshire District Council (EHDC), as the local planning authority, alongside other relevant policies of the Development Plan for East Hampshire and of the National Planning Policy Framework to determine planning applications.
+The silence of the BPNP on a policy matter does not therefore mean that the matter is not important in the parish but that the local community is satisfied that it will be addressed by other Development Plan policy. - 4.9 In particular a Policy on Rural Exception Sites and Transport are contained within the EHDC Joint Core Strategy as Policies CP14 and CP31 respectively. - 4.10 The local community wished to safeguard an employment site within the village in line with the EHDC Local Plan Second Review 2006.
+However, the site is currently subject to a Planning Appeal.
+Although this BPNP does not safeguard the site, if it remains in employment use a future review of the BPNP will look to include a safeguarding policy. - 4.11 Each policy is numbered and there is a short explanation of the policy intent and its justification, together with an explanation of any assumptions or definition of terms.
 The evidence documentation is available either directly or via a link on the Parish Council's website.